ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 TOML Table - `map<anydata>`
 TOML Table array - `map<anydata>[]`

-Similarly, if a configurable variable with a record type that contains a rest field is defined in the following way
+Similarly, if a configurable variable with a record type that contains a rest field is defined in the following way,

 ```ballerina
 public type Numbers record {|